CSCfi/csc-user-guide/docs/cloud/dbaas/postgres-permissions.md

 If you have little or no prior experience with PostgreSQL, we recommend familiarizing yourself with how privileges in PSQL interact with Databases, Schema, and Tables.
 [Here's one tutorial that might be of use.](https://www.postgresqltutorial.com/postgresql-administration/postgresql-schema/)

 To avoid confusion, keep in mind that in PostgreSQL 14 the default privileges allow every user to connect to any database and create tables in the default 'public' schema.
-They cannot access existing tables or other schema without explicit permission, however, and they cannot create new schema.
+They cannot access existing tables or other schema without explicit permission, however, they cannot create new schema.

 Typically the owner of an object in PSQL (an object can be a database, a schema, a table, etc. etc.) is the only one with any privileges regarding it, unless otherwise specified.
 This, combined with privileges not flowing 'downwards' in the hierarchy, can lead to some confusion.
 Having privileges to a schema doesn't imply any privileges to the tables contained within.
 For further reading, [here's the official docs on privileges.](https://www.postgresql.org/docs/14/ddl-priv.html)